vsangavi/MERN-Brushup/Redux/Intro.md

 3. Store\

 Action:
 Actions are the events or changes that happens in our application.
-Is that simple ?yeah of course \
+Is that simple ?yeah of course

 Reducers:
-Reducers are a callback functions which has two arguments one is the state and other is the actions. \
+Reducers are a callback functions which has two arguments one is the state and other is the actions

 Store:
 AS name defines it Store stores our app states global.